Essential Travel Vaccines for Vietnam: What You Need (2025 Guide)

 What vaccines are recommended for a standard trip covering Hanoi, Hoi An, and Ho Chi Minh City?

 Is the Chikungunya vaccine necessary for my trip to Vietnam?
+(As per CDC, FDA has suspended the use of this vaccine since Aug 22, 2025)

 Conclusion: Ensuring Your Health and Peace of Mind for Your Vietnam Trip